 It has only been a little more than half a month since the “walls came down” and we look forward to seeing how Alibaba and Tencent will do to help brands create a truly omni-channel experience.
 But, what is certain is that Chinese users will continue to raise their expectations of brands in delivering better shopping and service experiences.
 And the best way to meet their expectations is to adjust brand strategy at “China speed” in building automated personalized journeys that best serve each user.

-(If you are interested in knowing more about how to build private traffic, take a look at our recentwebinaron this topic, or watch the videohere.)
+(If you are interested in knowing more about how to build private traffic, watch the video here, or download our full report.

 RELEVANT EVENT- ChatLabs x Fabernovel Webinar